The Harsh Reality of Owned Media: SMS Will Make You Money… and Enemies

 Step 1: Define the rules

-Step 2: Get compliant (quick checklist; not legal advice)
+Step 2: Get compliant

-Step 3: Connect the stack
+Step 3: Connect your stack

 Step 4: Acquire high-intent subscribers